General Dentist vs Family Dentist: What’s the Difference?

 Do I Need a Family Dentist or General Dentist?

 If you’re in charge of ensuring everyone in your family has healthy teeth, a family dentist can be a great choice.
-Because everything you need is in one location, a family dental practice can save you time, money, and stress.
+Since everything you need is in one location, a family dental practice can save you time, money, and stress.

 Unless you need a specialist like an orthodontist, a general dentist can suit your needs just as well as a family dentist.
 Since both provide a wide range of services, either choice is a good choice.
 Whichever dentist you choose, be sure to see them twice a year for routine cleaning and preventive care!

-Need a Family Dentist in Gastonia, NC?
+Need a Family Dentist

 If you need dental care in Gastonia, NC, Bass Dentistry is here to help!
 Our friendly staff provides excellent care in a welcoming, relaxing environment.
 Sensory-friendly options are available, our resident therapy dog is on duty to offer cuddles to patients of all ages, and all kiddos get a post-appointment visit to the treasure chest.